Digital Nomadry and other awesomeness in Tenerife, Canary Islands

 It’s been a while…

-Digital nomad life never stops: here in Tenerife I’ve been cashing huge passive income checks, working on my tan and cleaning piña coladas and sand out of my keyboard.
+But digital nomad life never stops: here in Tenerife I’ve been cashing huge passive income checks, working on my tan and cleaning piña coladas and sand out of my keyboard.

 (Heh heh… checks.
 As if.)